-Asset quality: Relatively conservative investment portfolio, notwithstanding relatively high exposure to credit versus peers.
-We view DLG's asset quality as good.
-The Group has a relatively conservative investment portfolio, with c.86% held in fixed income securities and cash.
+Asset quality: Relatively conservative investment portfolio, notwithstanding relatively high exposure to credit versus peers We view DLG's asset quality as good.
+The Group has a relatively conservative investment portfolio, with c.88% held in fixed income securities and cash.
 In recent years, the Group has undertaken some re-risking actions, reflected in the rise in DLG's HRA as a percentage of shareholders' equity ratio to around 23% as of YE19 from 8% as of year-end 2013.
 DLG continues to have no exposure to equities, with HRA primarily comprising property investments and high yield bonds.
 Since 2014, DLG also has had an exposure to UK infrastructure, which supports the asset strategy backing periodical payment order liabilities.

 As at YE19, DLG's invested assets comprised 73% fixed income securities, 13% cash and cash equivalents, 5% property investments, 5% infrastructure debt, and 4% commercial real estate loans with an average duration of total debt securities of 2.5 years.
 DLG has also repositioned its credit portfolio.
 Corporate bonds represented c.69% of invested assets as at YE19, which is significantly higher than a number of its UK/European P&C peers reflecting in part the consequences of not investing in equities.
-However, the credit quality of the fixed income portfolio is very good, with around 61% of fixed income assets rated A or higher with a well-diversified portfolio by sector.
+However, the credit quality of the fixed income portfolio is very good, with at YE19 around 61% of fixed income assets rated A or higher, although this had reduced to 57% at H1 20, with a well-diversified portfolio by sector.
 However, DLG has increased its exposure to high-yield credit, which as at YE19, amounted to around 7% of invested assets, slightly above the Group's 6% target.
 Over the next 12-18 months, we expect only modest tweaks to the Group's investments as the Group continues to shift its portfolio towards its targets.

-DLG's overall asset quality also benefits from a relatively low level of reported goodwill and intangible assets (including Deferred Acquisition Costs) as % of equity although this metric increased again to c.30% as of YE19 (YE18: c.26%) as the Group continued to invest in the business.
+DLG's overall asset quality also benefits from a relatively low level of reported goodwill and intangible assets (including Deferred Acquisition Costs) as % of equity although this metric increased again to c.30% as of YE19 (YE18: c.26%).
+The Group's intangible assets increased further at H1 20 as it continued to invest in the business.
 Reinsurance recoverables have historically been low, although increased again to c.43% at YE19 (YE18: c.42%), slightly out of line with the typical 30%-40% historically.

-Capital adequacy: Good capitalisation notwithstanding recent Covid-related stress
+Capital adequacy: Good capitalisation notwithstanding dividend pay-outs